japila-books/spark-sql-internals/docs/physical-operators/SparkPlan.md

 Leaf physical operator with no children

-By default, the link:spark-sql-catalyst-QueryPlan.adoc#producedAttributes[set of all attributes that are produced] is exactly the link:spark-sql-catalyst-QueryPlan.adoc#outputSet[set of attributes that are output].
+By default, the link:catalyst/QueryPlan.md#producedAttributes[set of all attributes that are produced] is exactly the link:catalyst/QueryPlan.md#outputSet[set of attributes that are output].

 ### <span id="UnaryExecNode"> UnaryExecNode